4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 # 4th Earth RAW: Vanilla

+Creating a [.tabletop role playing game](TTRPG) can be a bit overwhelming.
+4th Earth RAW: Vanilla is designed to provide a minimal setup for Players to create Characters and begin creating their stories in the spirit of [4th Earth RAW](/).

+If you would like to expand these rules and mechanics and aren't sure where to start, we RECOMMEND looking at the official add-on implementations known as Sprinkles.

+The vanilla implementation is designed to facilitate solo-adventuring and minimize the number of Players rolling at any given time.

 ## Difficulty Rating

-The vanilla implementation is designed to facilitate solo-adventuring and minimize the number of Players rolling at any given time.

-- Difficulty MAY be reduced by spending [Life Battery](#life-batteries) points.
+- Difficulty MAY be reduced by spending non-health [Life Battery](#life-batteries) points; 1 Difficulty Rating for each target action battery point spent.
-- Difficulty MAY be increased or decreased by negotiating with a Narrator, if applicable.
+- Difficulty MAY be increased or decreased by negotiating with the Narrator, if applicable.

 ### Harming Other Characters